Blesmols: Profile and Information

 Blesmols

-The Bathyergidae specie are monophyletic, having all taxa tracing back to just one common ancestor.
+The Bathyergidae species are monophyletic, with all taxa tracing back to one common ancestor.

 Although there are a few controversies, the closest living cousins of the blesmols appear to be some other African hystricognaths that belong to the family Petromuridae (dassie rats) and Thryonomyidae (cane rats).

-At present, there are 21 species of blesmols from 5 different genera that are accepted, but this number will likely increase.
-Just like other fossorial rodents like tuco-tucos, pocket gophers, and blind mole rats, blesmols seem to speciate rapidly.
+Currently, 21 species of blesmols from 5 different genera are accepted, but this number will likely increase.
+Like other fossorial rodents like tuco-tucos, pocket gophers, and blind mole rats, blesmols seem to speciate rapidly.

 They quickly become geographically isolated, leading to a range of chromosomal forms and take easy that are genetically distinct.